Australian and Israeli leaders discuss extradition wrangle

 “It seems President Rivlin has his priorities wrong on this trip,” Waks told The Australian newspaper.

-Neither Morrison nor Rivlin mentioned the case during brief public comments they made in Canberra before their bilateral meeting.
+Neither Morrison nor Rivlin mentioned the case during brief public comments they made in Canberra, Australia’s capital, before their bilateral meeting.

 Morrison praised the “stridency of the judiciary” in Israel as one of the “great principles and values that underpin freedom” for which Israel stands.